Human-powered transport

-Human-powered transport is the transport of person(s) and/or goods using human muscle power.
-Unlike animal-powered transport, human-powered transport has existed since time immemorial in the form of walking, running and swimming.
-Modern technology has allowed machines to enhance human-power.
+Human-powered transport is the transport of person(s) and/or goods (freight) using human muscle power.
+Unlike animal-powered transport, human-powered transport has existed since time immemorial in the form of walking, running and swimming, as well as small vehicles such as litters, rickshaws, wheelchairs and wheelbarrows.
+Modern technology has allowed mechanical advantage devices and machines to enhance human-power.

-Although motorization has increased speed and load capacity, many forms of human-powered transport remain popular for reasons of cost, convenience, leisure, physical exercise, and environmentalism.
+Although motorization has increased speed and load capacity, many forms of human-powered transport remain popular for reasons of cost, convenience, leisure, physical exercise and environmentalism.
 Human-powered transport is sometimes the only type available, especially in underdeveloped or inaccessible regions.